 6. Testsigma helps provide quick and continuous feedback

-A perfect scenario would be the one wherein the developers and the testers get feedback across the software lifecycle.
+A perfect scenario would be where the developers and the testers get feedback across the software lifecycle.
 It not only eliminates the critical loopholes or gaps by addressing them immediately but also gives a better perspective to everyone involved on all the significant trends coming across during the testing process.

-Via its review feature, Testsigma provides you an ideal platform to collaborate and share the feedback and results immediately, thereby facilitating the shift-left approach.
+Via its review feature, Testsigma provides an ideal platform to collaborate and share feedback and results immediately, facilitating the shift-left approach.

-Also, because Testsigma is completely cloud-based, you get the flexibility to upgrade your test environment according to what you need.
+Also, because Testsigma is entirely cloud-based, you can upgrade your test environment according to your needs.

 As we have seen above, involving test automation in the initial stages of the software development life cycle improves both the quality and time to deliver the software significantly.